CiscoDevNet/botkit-webex-samples/template/README.md

     Pick the HTTPS address that ngrok is now exposing.
 Note that ngrok exposes HTTP and HTTPS protocols, make sure to pick the HTTPS address.

+1. [Optional] Open the `.env` file and modify the settings to accomodate your bot.

+    _Note that you can also specify any of these settings via env variables.
+In practice, the values on the command line or in your machine env will prevail over .env file settings_

+    To successfully run your bot, you'll need to specify a PUBLIC_URL for your bot, and a Cisco Spark API token (either in the .env settings or via env variables).
+In the example below, we do not modify any value in settings and specify all configuration values on the command line.

 1. You're ready to run your bot

     From a bash shell: